 7. White Chocolate Cheesecake with Strawberries (Pretty.
 Simple.
 Sweet)

-I know that this next Christmas dessert looks pretty similar to the raspberry cream cheese glasses from Sandy I talked about a little earlier on in the Christmas desserts roundup.
-The ingredients and composition are different though.
+I know that this next Christmas desserts looks pretty similar to the raspberry cream cheese glasses from Sandy that I talked about a little earlier on in the Christmas desserts roundup.

-Credits go to Shiran who’s the food blogger behind Pretty.
+Credits go to Shiran who is the food blogger behind Pretty.
 Simple.
 Sweet.
-And let me lazily copy paste her explanation behind the white chocolate filling, I couldn’t say it any better: “I use this delicious cheesecake filling in many of my no-bake recipes.
-It’s not too sweet because of the tangy cream cheese, and it has a moussey, fluffy texture.
+And let me lazily copy paste her explanation behind the white chocolate filling, I could not say it any better: “I use this delicious cheesecake filling in many of my no-bake recipes.
+It is not too sweet because of the tangy cream cheese, and it has a moussey, fluffy texture.
 The addition of white chocolate makes it extra velvety and creamy.”

-8. Crepes Suzette
+8. Crepes Suzette Christmas Desserts

 Have you ever heard of crepes suzette?
-It’s a great dessert containing very thin crepes that are drenched in a warm orange, butter and Grand Marnier sauce until moist and velvety… Yum!
+It is a great dessert containing very thin crepes that are drenched in a warm orange, butter and Grand Marnier sauce until moist and velvety…

 “Make the crepes and then assemble the orange sauce in a frying pan.
 Store everything in the fridge.
-10 minutes is all you need to finish this dessert: just warm the folded crepes through in the simmering orange sauce.
-Yum!
+About 10 minutes is all you need to finish this dessert: just warm the folded crepes through in the simmering orange sauce.”

 9. Pecan Pie (Sweet And Savory)

 That means making some fresh pastry dough for the crust!
 Don’t get me wrong, using store bought and ready rolled pie dough isn’t bad.
-If you don’t find the time to make pie dough from scratch, then that’s a better option of course!
+If you don’t find the time to make pie dough from scratch, then that is a better option of course!

 So that homemade pie dough is what attracts me here in this pecan pie recipe by Shinee.
-She’s the food blogger behind Sweet And Savory By Shinee.
+She is the food blogger behind Sweet And Savory By Shinee.
 Another thing that makes me salivate instantly is that gooey and runny sugary pecan pie filling.
 See how it oozes on the plate, yum!

-And again, I would definitely put a nice scoop of creamy ice cream on that warm slice of freshly baked pecan pie!
+And again, I would definitely put a nice scoop of creamy ice cream on that warm slice of freshly baked pecan pie.